 About

-MATRIX Press was founded in 1998 by Professor of Art James Bailey, at the University of Montana-Missoula for the purpose of education, development and promotion of printmaking and fine art prints while remaining dedicated to supporting the development of artists working within the printmaking discipline.
+MATRIX Press was founded in 1998 by Professor of Art James Bailey at the University of Montana for the purpose of education, development and promotion of printmaking and fine art prints while remaining dedicated to supporting the development of artists working within the printmaking discipline.

-As part of its educational goal, MATRIX Press maintains an active print collection of works by visiting artists for classroom use, exhibitions and sales to allow us to continue to offer these types of experiences for students.
+As part of its educational goal, MATRIX Press maintains an active print collection of works by visiting artists as part of its teaching collection for classroom use.
+Additional prints are used for exhibitions and sales which allow us to continue to offer these types of experiences for students.

 For more information please contact: James Bailey at: james.bailey@umontana.edu

-As part of its educational goal, MATRIX Press maintains an active print collection of works by visiting artists for classroom use, exhibitions and sales to allow us to continue to offer these types of experiences for students.
+As part of its educational goal, MATRIX Press maintains an active print collection of works by visiting artists as part of its teaching collection for classroom use.
+Additional prints are used for exhibitions and sales which allow us to continue to offer these types of experiences for students.

 For more information please contact: James Bailey at: james.bailey@umontana.edu